Ebentim/Ebentim/README.md

 <!--![Timilehin Olayuwa](https://github.com/ebentim.png) -->

 ## 🚀 About Me
-I'm a Software Engineer and the founder of Alpinesbolt, where I'm working on innovating financial literacy solutions.
+I'm a Software Engineer and the founder of Alpinesbolt, where I'm working on innovating financial solutions.
 My passion lies in creating impactful technological solutions that make a difference.

 ## 🛠️ Tech Stack
 ### Languages